szabgab/slides/value/README.md

 ----

 Cases:
-1) New company, with 5 developers + 2 qa person.
+* New company, with 5 developers + 2 qa person.
 Release once a week.
    "We will need DevOps, but not now."
-2) Compile time of the software is 30 minutes
+* Compile time of the software is 30 minutes
+* Person writes some feature.
+QA checks it 3 months later and reporst about bugs.